sxzhang25/sxzhang25.github.io/_posts/2021-01-06-what-happened-in-2020.md

 - Watched <i>Knives Out</i>, and was pleasantly surprised.
 This is the last movie I saw in theatres.
 - I turned 21!
 - Kobe Bryant and his daughter die in a <a href="https://www.espn.com/nba/story/_/id/28569438/sources-kobe-bryant-daughter-gianna-die-helicopter-crash">helicopter crash.</a>
-- <a href="https://www.nytimes.com/2020/01/15/us/politics/impeachment.html?searchResultPosition=20">President Trump's impeachment trial</a> begins and ultimately ends with his acquittal.
+- President Trump's <a href="https://www.nytimes.com/2020/01/15/us/politics/impeachment.html?searchResultPosition=20">impeachment trial</a> begins and ultimately ends with his acquittal.
 - Began my junior independent work--the start of a wonderful collaboration and mentorship.
-- <a href="https://www.nejm.org/doi/full/10.1056/NEJMoa2001191">The first case of the Covid-19</a> is detected in the US.
+- The <a href="https://www.nejm.org/doi/full/10.1056/NEJMoa2001191">first case</a> of Covid-19 is detected in the US.
 - Ran 8 miles on 8'00'' pace--one of my best runs ever.
-I definitely miss my white New Balance 1080v9s.
+I definitely miss my white New Balance 1080 v9s.
 - Had a string of great weekends with close friends, doing all the college things that college kids do.
-- Suffered through (but successfully completed) my first advanced computer vision assignment on belief propagation and message passing.
 - Made an impulsive decision to enter a Cardboard Canoe contest (build a canoe out of limited supplied of cardboard, duct tape and trash bags, and then race other teams down a pool lane).
 Our boat actually made it to the end without capsizing!
 - Won a Patagonia at a college Bingo night.
-- Stayed up late with friends cracking a bunch of encoded messages for a cryptography project.
-- Planned a roadtrip with some friends to a bunch of national parks out West, since we all had internships in the Bay Area.
+- Planned a roadtrip with some friends to a bunch of national parks out West before our internships in the Bay Area began.
 - The US reports its <a href="https://www.cdc.gov/media/releases/2020/s0229-COVID-19-first-death.html">first Covid-19 death.</a>

 <h3>march</h3>